geographika/mappyfile/docs/validation.rst

     Any named symmbols which do not exist cause mappyscript to crash SIZE when using POLYGON and no SYMBOL - crash

+..
+    Check that layer, map, and group names are unique or get wrong legends etc.